stackabletech/docker-images/hbase/README.md

 ## Phoenix

-At the time of this writing (July 12, 2024) there is no Phoenix release that supports HBase 2.6 so the script `upload_new_phoenix_version.sh` will not work.
+At the time of this writing (August 29, 2024) there is no Phoenix release that supports HBase 2.6 so the script `upload_new_phoenix_version.sh` will not work.

 HBase 2.6 support [was added](https://github.com/apache/phoenix/pull/1793) with [PHOENIX-7172](https://issues.apache.org/jira/browse/PHOENIX-7172).
 SDP 24.7 includes Phoenix built from the master branch from commit [4afe457](https://github.com/apache/phoenix/tree/4afe4579bb3ab01725e4939746d0b7b807b438ac).